 Salesforce users looking to enhance their product-quoting processes can take advantage of Salesforce Configure, Price, Quote Software, or CPQ.
 Salesforce CPQ allows users to create complex pricing structures through a range of new functionality, including the ability to dynamically price an item based on a percentage of the total quote amount.
 This Percent of Total pricing, or POT, works well when creating a new quote, but users may be disappointed to find that it breaks down when they attempt to amend an existing quote.
-However, with some JavaScript and a little TLC we can bridge this gap in functionality, allowing you to amend quotes to your heart's content.
+However, with some JavaScript and a little TLC we can bridge this gap in functionality and provide more accurate pricing, allowing you to amend quotes to your heart's content.
 Let's take a closer look.

 The Problem